This post may include affiliate links. Thank you for your support.

 Roasting the pork tenderloin creates an irresistible outer caramelized crust while the meat remains super juicy and tender.
 It’s like slicing into butter.

-While the pork offers a salty savory flavor, the apple and raisin compote provides a delicious balance of sour and sweet with subtle notes of maple syrup and bourbon!
+While the pork offers a salty savory flavor, the raisin and apple compote sauce provides a delicious balance of sour and sweet with subtle notes of maple syrup and bourbon!

 It’s a beautiful and classy dish that never disappoints!

-This dish combines succulent and tender slices of pork tenderloin with a bourbon and maple syrup-infused apple compote!
-Here’s what you’ll need to get going:
+This dish combines succulent and tender slices of pork tenderloin with an apple compote sauce infused with bourbon and maple syrup, Here’s what to grab:

 • Pork tenderloin – Trimmed of silver skin.